 The year 2020 was a year like no other but getting a driver’s license is still an important part of American life, even in a pandemic.
 Don’t let COVID-19 keep your teen from completing his Driver’s Ed classes and earning a driver’s license.

 How to get a driver’s license at Drive Smart Georgia

 If your teen has delayed getting s driver’s license, Drive Smart Georgia is here to help.
 We offer three different options to match your individual needs and comfort level.

 Even though Governor Kemp decided to eliminate the gatherings ban and social distance requirements, Drive Smart Georgia is committed to keeping our students, parents and staff safe.
 This is why we will continue to offer in-person Driver’s Ed classes at reduced capacity through the summer of 2021.

-All students and the teacher must wear masks.
 To read more about the extensive precautions Drive Smart Georgia is taking in our classrooms, CLICK HERE.

 Drive Smart Georgia recommends our in-person classes because students learn and retain more when they participate in interactive activities and in-person learning.

 If you’re interested in an in-person Driver’s Ed class this summer, we suggest that you book early due the popularity of these classes and our 1reduced capacity class sizes.

 Did you know that Zoom Driver’s Ed classes are now available at Drive Smart Georgia?
 That’s right.
 Your teen can take the required 30-hour Driver’s Ed course in real time with a real teacher.